pygame-community/pygame-ce/docs/reST/ref/display.rst

    This function may be called at any time, even before ``pygame.init()``.

-   Negative values of ``return_button`` and ``escape_button`` are allowed just like the list index.
+   Negative values of ``return_button`` and ``escape_button`` are allowed just like standard Python list indexing.

    .. versionadded:: 2.4.0